by Elizabeth Peterson, MFA

 Reasons for Procedure

 Insufficient oxygen reaching the heart muscle often causes a type of intermittent chest pain called angina.
 Many patients with coronary artery disease experience angina when they exert themselves.
-Sometimes angina pain can be felt in other locations, such as the right arm, jaw, or back.
+Sometimes angina pain can be felt in other locations such as the right arm, jaw, or back.

 If a plaque ruptures, a clot may form that blocks off all blood flow to a portion of the heart muscle.
 If this occurs, the muscle quickly dies, a condition known as a heart attack or myocardial infarction.

 Heart attack sufferers often experience severe, persistent chest pain.
-Other symptoms may include: shortness of breath, sweating, nausea, weakness and/or lightheadedness.
+Other symptoms may include: shortness of breath, sweating, nausea, weakness, and/or lightheadedness.

 In the days leading up to your procedure: arrange for a ride to and from the hospital and for some help at home afterwards.
 The night before, eat a light meal, and do not eat or drink anything after midnight.
 If you regularly take medications, herbs, or dietary supplements, ask your doctor if you need to temporarily discontinue them.
 Do not start taking any new medications, herbs, or dietary supplements before consulting your doctor.
-You may be asked to shower using special antibacterial soap the morning of your procedure.

 Your doctor will numb the skin in your groin area and insert a needle into your femoral artery.
 In rare cases, a brachial artery at the elbow may be used instead.